RockefellerArchiveCenter/iiif-image-scripts/README.md

 The Dockerfile included in this repository will allow you to run this library without installing dependencies locally.

-First, build the image:
+First, copy the example config file ([local_settings.cfg.example](local_settings.cfg.example)) and create a new file named `local_settings.cfg`.
+Then build the image:

     $ docker build . -t iiif-pipeline

-Then, run the container, mounting any local directories you need access to, and entering the container in interactive mode:
+Then run the container, mounting any local directories you need access to, and entering the container in interactive mode:

     $ docker run -it -v /my/local/dir:/path/in/container iiif-pipeline /bin/bash